nauqh/Resonance/readme.md

 ## About the project

 **Resonance** is a Content-based Recommendation System which suggests songs given user playlists.
-It has approximately *60,000* songs in its database, extracted and transformed using the **Spotify Million Playlist Dataset**
+It has approximately *60,000* songs in its database, extracted and transformed using the **Spotify Million Playlist Dataset**.

 ### Spotify Million Playlist Dataset